-“Biological management of late blight of potato (Solanum tuberosum L) using Trichoderma spp.”
+“Biological management of late blight of potato (Solanum tuberosum L.) using Trichoderma spp.”

 ABSTRACT

 The potato (Solanum tuberosum L) is a member of the Solanum genus within the Solanaceae family, with a chromosome number of 2n=48.The experiment was performed in Rabi season (2024-25) at Plant Pathology lab in Rama University, and Randomized Block Design (RBD) was followed.
-In present study treatment was taken as five types: The treatments included: T₁ - inoculation with P. infestans; T₂ - inoculation with Trichoderma spp. only; T₃ -Trichoderma spp. + P. infestans (protective treatment); T₄ -Trichoderma spp. and P. infestans applied simultaneously; and T₅ - uninoculated control.
+In present study, Five treatments was: i.e. T₁ - inoculation with P. infestans; T₂ - inoculation with Trichoderma spp. only; T₃ -Trichoderma spp. + P. infestans (protective treatment); T₄ -Trichoderma spp. and P. infestans applied simultaneously; and T₅ - uninoculated control.
 Late blight of potato, caused by Phytophthora infestans, leads to major yield losses.
 In this study, the antagonistic activity of different Trichoderma species was evaluated in vitro and in vivo.
 Dual culture assays revealed that T. harzianum (Th2) inhibited P. infestans by 95%, followed by T. asperellum (80%) and T. viride (75%).
 Moderate inhibition was shown by T. koningii and T. longibrachiatum.
 Defence enzyme activities in potato leaves were significantly enhanced by T. harzianum (T1), with PAL activity increased 3.6-fold at 48 h, PO by 8.2-fold at 72 h, and PPO by 5.4-fold at 72 h.
 T. viride (T2) and T. asperellum (T3) also induced enzyme activity.
 Plant growth under late blight stress was improved by Trichoderma treatments, especially T1, which recorded root length of 17.8 cm, shoot length of 142.25 cm, 18.4 leaves per plant, and 21.80 g dry weightat 90 DAT.
 T2 and T3 followed in efficacy, while the control showed the lowest values.
 These results highlight T. harzianum as the most effective biocontrol agent against late blight in potato.

 KEYWORDS: Solanum tuberosum, Phytophthora infestans, Trichoderma harzianum, Late blight, Biocontrol